alan-if/alan-i18n/README.md

 # ALAN Internationalization Project

-Multi-language translations of the __ALAN Starter Library__, a basic [ALAN Interactive Fiction] library to begin creating text adventures in different languages, and provide reference  implementations to add support for new locales.
+Multi-language translations of the __ALAN Foundation Library__, a basic [ALAN Interactive Fiction] library to begin creating text adventures in different languages, and provide reference  implementations to add support for new locales.

 - https://github.com/alan-if/alan-i18n